welberthdouglas/AGA5926_term_project/README.md

 </p>

 <p align="justify">
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Initially, a low-resolution image (128x128 SPLUS original image) is input to the generator.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Initially, a low-resolution image (128x128 S-PLUS original image) is input to the generator.
 The generator, through a series of convolutions and residual operations, transforms this image into a super-resolution image of size 256 x 256 pixels.
 The generated image is then given as an input to the discriminator training along with the real high-resolution image (256 x 256 LEGACY survey image of the same object).
 A Loss function is calculated using the output tensor of the discriminator as well as a feature representation of the image created using a pre-trained VGG19 network.
 After this phase, the weights and biases of the discriminator are updated, and it gets better at differentiating between generated and real images.
 </p>

 <p align="justify">
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In a second phase, the loss function is used to update the weights and biases of the generator via backpropagation.
 After this step, the generator gets better at creating 256x256 images from a 128x128 input, it effectively gets better at fooling the discriminator.
 This training process repeats for each iteration and is known to be inherently unstable, because of that, hyperparameters, the network's architecture, and the training process should be finely tuned to avoid divergence and possible collapse during the training.
 </p>

+#### 2.2 Network Architecture

 - Say that upsampling with bilinear interpolation eliminated almost completly the high frequency artifacts (checkerboard pattern).

+#### 2.3 Train Data

+### 3. Results

 <p align="center">
 <a href="https://www.codecogs.com/eqnedit.php?latex=MSE&space;=&space;\frac{1}{m&space;\cdot&space;n}\sum_{i=0}^{m-1}\sum_{j=0}^{n-1}\left&space;[&space;I(i,j)&space;-&space;K(i,j)&space;\right&space;]^{2}" target="_blank"><img src="https://latex.codecogs.com/svg.latex?MSE&space;=&space;\frac{1}{m&space;\cdot&space;n}\sum_{i=0}^{m-1}\sum_{j=0}^{n-1}\left&space;[&space;I(i,j)&space;-&space;K(i,j)&space;\right&space;]^{2}" title="MSE = \frac{1}{m \cdot n}\sum_{i=0}^{m-1}\sum_{j=0}^{n-1}\left [ I(i,j) - K(i,j) \right ]^{2}" />